CongducPham/tutorials/README.md

 **Low-cost-LoRa-IoT-outdoor-step-by-step.pdf** shows how you can improve the design for out-door usage.

+**WAZIUP-Deployment-guidelines.pdf** describes some deployment issues and best practices when deploying IoT and gateways.

 **Low-cost-LoRa-device-leaflet.pdf** is a leaflet summarizing the IoT device side.

 **Low-cost-LoRa-IoT-supported-sensors.pdf** explains in a didactic manner how physical sensors can be connected and how they can be integrated into our generic framework.